schapi-create/apidoc-rpc-uat/md_files/README.md

 3. Update admin user name and password as soon as the Web Service is enabled for security.

-4. Generate the mandatory Service certificate and key for each RP-C. You can deploy the Service Certificate and key can be deployed using the **SpaceLogic Certificate Configuration Tool** (First time only) or APIs in web server settings.
+4. Generate the mandatory Service certificate and key for each RP-C. You can deploy the Service Certificate and the key can be deployed using the **SpaceLogic Certificate Configuration Tool** (First time only) or APIs in web server settings.

 ## Limitations

-The number of calls to the API in the Sandbox could be limited.
+The number of calls to the API in the Sandbox is limited.

 The Sandbox application for this API document will return BACnet object data based on [RP-33 FCU.A01.194_2c](https://bms-applications.schneider-electric.com/type/RP/download/33) BMS application.